The-Marcy-Lab-School-Assignments/5-1-0-assignment-sindwin5138/README.md

 There are tests available to you through `npm test`, however, take time to understand the flow of data in the application and test out your code using the running application too.

+### Before you begin...

+**Reminder**: We are using ES Modules!

+Because we are using ES Modules and working in the front end, you cannot test your files individually in Node (the terminal in VS code or otherwise).
+Make sure that you are using the console in the browser when testing your code.

 ### Your Task:

 Your job is to build the two classes: